Operator solutions of linear systems and small cancellation: Proof of

 \begin{proof}[Proof of \Cref{T:main}] Suppose $\mcP$ is a minimal picture with phase $k$.
 By part (a) of Lemma \ref{lem:minimal}, $\mcP$ is loopless, and by part (c), every vertex $v$ of $\mcP$ has degree $\geq d$.
 If $\mcP$ has at least two faces, then Lemma \ref{lem:simplecycleinface} implies that every face $F$ of $\mcP$ has a simple cycle $(v_1,e_1,\ldots,v_m,e_m,v_{m+1})$ in its boundary.
 By part (b) of \Cref{lem:minimal}, the vertices $h(v_1),\ldots,h(v_m)$ are distinct, and by part (d), the sequence $h(e_1),\ldots,h(e_m)$ contains at least two different edges.
 By \Cref{lem:girth}, we conclude that $m \geq g$, and hence every face of $\mcP$ has size $\geq g$, contradicting \Cref{lem:smallcancellationgraph}.

 The other possibility is that $\mcP$ has just one face.
-In this case, $\mcP$ must be either empty or a tree.
-But since every vertex of $\mcP$ has degree $\geq 3$, $\mcP$ must be empty, and thus $k=0$.
+In this case, $\mcP$ must either have no vertices and no edges, or be a forest.
+But since every vertex of $\mcP$ has degree $\geq 3$, $\mcP$ must have no vertices and edges, and thus $k=0$.
 By the van Kampen lemma, if $J^k=1$ in $\Gamma_p(A,b)$ then $k=0$ in $\Z_p$. \end{proof} Because we can't exclude the possibility of vertices of degree $4$ in part (b) of \Cref{lem:minimal}, this proof doesn't work if $(d,g) = (6,3)$.
 However, we do not know of a counterexample to the conclusion of \Cref{T:main} when $(d,g)=(6,3)$.

 As mentioned in the introduction, a number of natural questions are not answered by our work, particularly: \begin{problem} Is there $2 < p \leq +\infty$ and a linear system $Ax=b$ over $\Z$ with no classical solution, such that $\Gamma_p(A,b)$ has a finite-dimensional representation $\phi : \Gamma_p(A,b) \to U(\C^d)$ with $|\phi(J)| = p$? \end{problem}